inspiraluna/profilePage/README.md

 	https://www.discovermeteor.com/blog/spacebars-secrets-exploring-meteor-new-templating-engine/

 ##Done:
-- added trips to experiences - now its possible ot mix trips into experiences
+- added trips to experiences - now its possible to mix trips into experiences
 - once data are loaded from meteor - it does not the autocomplete (complete new implementation of workman:meteor-editable) http://meteor-editable.meteor.com/docs https://atmospherejs.com/workman/meteor-editable